lu-mon/opentelemetry-hotrod/README.md

-# Hot R.O.D. - Rides on Demand
+# OpenTelemetry Hot R.O.D. - Rides on Demand

-This is a demo application that consists of several microservices and illustrates the use of the OpenTracing API.
-It can be run standalone, but requires Jaeger backend to view the traces.
-A tutorial / walkthough is available:
+This application is a full OpenTelemetry reimplementation of the infamous hotrod example proposed by YuriShkuro
   * as a blog post [Take OpenTracing for a HotROD ride][hotrod-tutorial],
   * as a video [OpenShift Commons Briefing: Distributed Tracing with Jaeger & Prometheus on Kubernetes][hotrod-openshift].